History of Salman Rushdie in Timeline

 2006: President of PEN American Center

-In January 2007, Padma Lakshmi asked Salman Rushdie for a divorce, which they later filed in July of the same year.
+In January 2007, Padma Lakshmi asked for a divorce from Salman Rushdie, after which the couple filed it in July of that year.

-On June 16, 2007, Salman Rushdie was knighted for services to literature in the Queen's Birthday Honours.
-This honor was met with protests from many Muslim-majority nations and sparked controversy.
+On 16 June 2007, Rushdie was knighted for services to literature in the Queen's Birthday Honours.
+The knighthood drew protests from many Muslim-majority nations.

 2007: Distinguished Writer in Residence at Emory University